Public-Serving Partnerships

 In addition to mentorship, the partnership focuses on aligning UC research with ARISE-US’s disaster resilience standards and guidelines.
 Together, they are co-hosting public-facing, community-serving events, such as the Global Early Warning Systems Conference scheduled for June 2025.
 These initiatives highlight the partners’ shared commitment to applied science, cross-sector engagement, and fostering equitable, locally informed solutions for global disaster resilience challenges.

-San Diego Supercomputer Center
+The San Diego Supercomputer Center (SDSC)

 The University of California Disaster Resilience Network (UCDRN) and the San Diego Supercomputer Center (SDSC) at UC San Diego have partnered to develop the Disaster Resilience Database—a pioneering initiative aimed at enhancing disaster preparedness, response, and recovery through advanced data integration and analysis.
 This collaboration leverages SDSC's high-performance computing capabilities and the University of California's extensive expertise and facilities to create a centralized, accessible repository of multidisciplinary data related to disaster risk and resilience.